Hazel Jensen (née Smith)

-Although the 1930 census lists her birth year as 1903, I think it’s likely that the information above, which comes from the Social Security Death Index Online, is correct.
+Although the 1930 census lists her birth year as 1903, I think that the information above is correct.

 1. I had thought that Evelyn’s father left the family after he lost his job.
 The 1940 census shows him still in the household, so I guess that is incorrect.

 There were famously contentious strikes at Allis Chalmers after 1940, one for instance in 1941: